SOC FPX 2000 Assessment 5 Comparing Politics-Law-Policy and Power

 Historical Solutions for Discrepancies in Laws

-In reviewing previous cases, we can find out how the states have dealt with diverse issues involving federal and state law conflicts.
+Reviewing previous cases, we can determine how the states have dealt with diverse issues involving federal and state law conflicts.
 One of those areas, for example, was education in the early 1960s and 1970s when the Supreme Court of the United States of America ruled on desegregation in Brown v.
 Board of Education (Terbeek, 2021).
-While a few of the states initially resisted the order the process of desegregation of schools began and all states acceded to it in the end.
-Diversity-related issues that may be relevant in this case include same-sex marriage and immigration; the latter may learn something critical from this.
+While a few states initially resisted the order, the process of desegregation of schools began, and all states acceded to it in the end.
+Diversity-related issues that may be relevant include same-sex marriage and immigration; the latter may learn something critical from this.
 That same decision also showed that federal law trumps state law in the event of a conflict.

-As far as diversity issues are considered similar to the ones above, states that are not ready to change will have to alter their rules to meet the provisions of federal law.
-For instance, in the case of same-sex marriage.
-Some of the so-called States that have never recognized the union such as Florida and Texas may change their minds due to federal court rulings or national legislation.
+As far as diversity issues are considered similar to the ones above, states that are not ready to change will have to alter their rules to meet the provisions of federal law, for instance, in the case of same-sex marriage.
+Some States that have never recognized the union, such as Florida and Texas, may change their minds due to federal court rulings or national legislation.

 One of the lessons of the successful decision of the Supreme Court in Brown v.
 Board of Education is that there must always be campaigning and action in addressing issues that require changes in legislation.
-Further, to eliminate segregation in the schools it took years of demonstrations, court battles, and social movements; it was not an overnight affair.
-On the same note, the advocates, organizations as well as people with concerns in such areas as immigration, will have to continue wrestling for reform on this front.
+Further, eliminating segregation in the schools took years of demonstrations, court battles, and social movements; it was not an overnight affair.
+On the same note, advocates, organizations, and people concerned about immigration must continue wrestling for reform.

-Remember, however, that not all problems are solvable in the way it’s done today.
-A clear example is the integration of schools which involved the handling of civil rights and equality for black people.
-The issues of immigration and same-sex marriage are also major Diversity and Human Rights issues, yet few people may rally against them, or scrutinize them in the same fashion that desegregation does.
-Such problems may call for slower and more diverse strategies and processes than earlier employed as a way of solving them.
+Remember, however, that not all problems are solvable in the way they are done today.
+A clear example is the integration of schools, which involved the handling of civil rights and equality for black people.
+The issues of immigration and same-sex marriage are also central to Diversity and Human Rights issues.
+However, few people may rally against or scrutinize them in the same fashion as desegregation.
+Such problems may call for slower and more diverse strategies and processes than earlier employed to solve them.

 Conclusion